stcorp/muninn/README.rst

 metadata catalogue or it can manage a product archive together with its metadata catalogue.

-When using a product archive, muninn can automatically extracted attributes from the products when products get added to the archive.
+When using a product archive, muninn can automatically extract attributes from the products when products get added to the archive.
 Automatic attribute extraction is handled through product type specific plug-ins (see section "Extensions"_), which are *not* included in the muninn